brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/reading.md

 ## Have read

 Selection of books I've read.
 But more importantly, enjoyed and would therefore like to recommend.

+*I'll be adding to this section as and when I remember any books I've read &mdash; cause it certainly is a little lean at the moment.* {.call-out}

 * [The Ranger Archives](https://www.philipcquaintrell.com/the-ranger-archives) &mdash; *(3 books)*, *Philip C. Quaintrell*
 * [Opening Men's Eyes](https://www.goodreads.com/book/show/10105541-opening-men-s-eyes), *Michael Cardo*